Esmerald

 Esmerald got the inspiration from those great frameworks out there and was built with all the known amazing

 features but with business in mind as well.
-Starlite, for example, gave the inspiration for the transformers and for the Signature models,
+Starlite, for example, at the very beginning, gave the inspiration for the transformers and for the Signature models,

 something very useful that helped Esmerald integerating with pydantic.